sketchplatform/sketchplatform.github.io/_posts/2022-02-27-Top 5 Things I Learned Working For Business Intelligence.md

 tags: Business Intelligence, Data, Management
 ---

-Business Intelligence (BI) plays a vital role in supporting the company by organizing data and sharing key insights that may optimize pre-existing processes or bring about new business opportuninites.
-We work with many groups to create financial reporting, operational KPIs, and improve performance through strategic-base management.
-Often do we integrate ourselves with Data Warehousing, Data Engineers, and Data Scientists.
-If they are not around then we usually have to pickup the slack by developing our own certified data sources/models and automation tools.
-I've spent over 5 years working for Business Intelligence in both Finance and IT.
-Let me share with you the top 5 things that you should takeaway with my years of experience building reports and developing business strategies.
+Business Intelligence (BI) plays a vital role in supporting organizations by organizing data and delivering key insights that can optimize existing processes or reveal new business opportunities.
+We collaborate with various teams to create financial reports, operational KPIs, and support performance improvements through strategic, data-driven management.

+Often, we work alongside data engineers, data scientists, and data warehouse teams.
+When those resources aren't available, we step in to build certified data models and automation tools ourselves.
+After more than five years in BI across both Finance and IT, here are the top 5 takeaways from my experience building reports and developing business strategies.

-<h2> 1.
-Have A Deep Understanding Of The Entire Business</h2>
+## 1. Have a Deep Understanding of the Entire Business

-This is an obvious given.
-However, I'm being absolutely serious when I say one should understands the total ins and outs of the business.
-You should know every department and walkthrough how your business operates step-by-step.
-Know how you are collecting the information and where does it go.
-This is alot of work, especiallly if you work for a large organization, but I guarantee you by making the effort to understand the business you will discover unnecessary functions and unneeded redundancies.
-It will help fix your problems and inspire you with new business opportunities.
+This may sound obvious, but it's essential: truly understand how the business works from end to end.
+Learn how every department operates, what data is collected, and where it flows.
+This is especially challenging in larger organizations, but it’s worth the effort.
+With a comprehensive view, you’ll often uncover inefficiencies, redundant processes, and missed opportunities.
+Knowing the full picture makes you far more effective in solving problems and contributing new ideas.

-<h2> 2.
-Never Be Afraid To Reach Out and Ask Questions </h2>
+## 2. Never Be Afraid to Reach Out and Ask Questions

-When I was first starting out this was the hardest obstacle to overcome.
-You don't want to embarass yourself and you might be afraid asking stupid questions.
-There is easily a sense of inferiority and imposter syndrome.
-However, it's very important since every department and person might have a different definition, answer, and ruleset for the same item.
-There are often misplaced acroynms and information you're not getting the full pictureto complete your goals.
-This is also a good networking lesson for who to go to if you need more questions or need help.
-After all, it's impossible to know everything especially when it was never documented or written down.
-Knowing how to ask and what questions to ask is a key function for BI as often the reason why problems arise in the business is because someone or something is behaving unexpected then the intended results.
+When I was starting out, this was one of the hardest things to overcome.
+No one wants to feel embarrassed or ask a "dumb" question.
+But asking questions is critical, especially when every department may define the same term differently or follow different rules.
+Miscommunication and hidden acronyms are common, and without clarification, you're likely missing key details.

+Good questioning is a valuable BI skill.
+It not only helps complete your tasks, but also builds your internal network so you know who to go to in the future.
+Most importantly, it helps uncover the real cause of business problems, which often stem from something behaving differently than expected.

-<h2> 3.
-Always Solve Problems at The Source </h2>
+## 3. Always Solve Problems at the Source

-Many times we get requests from people with issues that don't have a solution to fixing its source.
-However, sometimes these can be trick questions where someone can be getting a task that doesn't actually solve the root cause.
-People may ask you to alleviate a situation or in some cases don't even know what they are asking for.
-In these circumstances, you must always try to ask them why and where do they think is a the source of these problems.
-Even if you were to answer their request or alleviate the situation for just a moment they may comeback with even more problems.
-FIxing the source will almost always save you time and effort in the long run.
+Many times, we get requests from people who are trying to fix a symptom without addressing the root cause.
+Sometimes these are trick questions in disguise.
+You may be asked to do something that doesn't actually solve the underlying problem.
+People often don’t realize exactly what they need or may be trying to work around something broken.

+In these situations, always ask why the problem is happening and where they believe it started.
+If you only treat the symptom, the issue will likely come back—often worse.
+Fixing the root cause will almost always save you time and effort in the long run.

-<h2> 4.
-Keep It Simple and Easy to Understand </h2>
+## 4. Keep It Simple and Easy to Understand

-You know how a picture is worth a thousand words.
-Often that is what we're trying to accomplish with data visualization.
-Although one thing I have learned in my many interactions and lessons with others is to keep the material simple as possible.
-The higher up the management, the more succint you would need to be to stakeholders of the project.
-You also want all procedure and operatations to be readable and efficient.
-The more information that you overload the more confusion it is to both parties.
+A picture is worth a thousand words, and that’s what we aim for in data visualization.
+But simplicity is key.
+The higher you go up in the organization, the more concise your reporting needs to be.
+Overloading stakeholders with too much detail creates confusion and stalls decision-making.

+Make your reports, processes, and documentation readable and efficient.
+Clear, focused insights are far more valuable than overly complex solutions that no one can follow.

-<h2> 5.
-Enpower People with Data and Knowledge Management </h2>
+## 5. Empower People with Data and Knowledge Management

-Lastly the biggest goal for my style of BI is to enpower people with data and offer self-service BI.
-Without sharing your data and keeping the knowledge up to date you will tend to get the facts all wrong.
-Having the data and knowledge be transparent allows other to easiy correct it for errors.
+One of the most important goals in BI is to enable others.
+This means building tools that support self-service BI, making data accessible, and maintaining clear, updated documentation.
+Without knowledge sharing, misinformation spreads easily.

+When data is transparent and knowledge is actively maintained, people can catch mistakes, find opportunities, and make better decisions.
+Empowering others with the right information creates a stronger, more agile organization.